Dixon Mills Across America

 William's grandson Simon Dixon bought land in North Carolina (from the ‘Lords Proprietors’) in 1751 He erected Dixon’s Mill on Cane Creek for corn and/or grain grinding.
 It was burned and rebuilt many times but always used that creek for water power.
 In 1925 a millstone from his mill was used as a commemorative gravestone as part of a monument erected by the Alamance County Historical Society.
 In 1953 a fire destroyed the remaining house and mill and it was purchased by a wealthy citizen of Durham who purportedly disassembled it down to the ground in a search for hidden gold.

 In 1800 the first Dixons moved to the Scioto River Valley of Ohio.
 Caleb’s three sons Daniel, George and Jonathan moved to Ross County, Liberty Township.
 Daniel built a mill on the Scioto River and it was still grinding in 1934.
-Three years later, in 1803 three more Dixons moved to the area – Joseph’s sons Jesse, Samuel (my direct ancestor), and Joseph.
+Three years later, in 1803 three more Dixons moved to the area – Joseph’s sons Jesse Dixon, Samuel Dixon (my direct ancestor), and Joseph Dixon.
 Joseph built a saw and grist mill on Salt Creek which feeds the Scioto River.
 To this day if you look at a map of Londonderry, Ohio in southeast Ross County you will find, just to the east of town, along a portion of the Salt Creek — Dixon Mill Road.
 And it is on that road that I found the remains of the old mill.
-Here are some photos I took in 2011.flickr embed.
+Here are some photos I took in 2011.